glouppe/info8002-large-scale-data-systems/lecture5.md

 .center.width-100[![](figures/lec5/ec-exec2.png)]

+---

+class: middle

 .exercice[
 - What if $p_1$ fails only later, some time after the second `bebDeliver` event?
 - What if instead of crashing, $p_1$ eventually trusts $p_2$?
 - Could $p_1$ and $p_2$ keep bouncing NACKs to each other?]

 ---

 # Epoch consensus ($ep$)

-- Let us  define an **epoch consensus** abstraction, whose purpose is similar to *consensus*, but with the following simplifications:
+- Let us  define an **epoch consensus** abstraction, whose purpose is similar to consensus, but with the following simplifications:
     - Epoch consensus represents an *attempt* to reach consensus.
         - The procedure can be aborted when it does not decide or when the next epoch should already be started by the higher-level algorithm.
-    - Every epoch consensus instance is identified by an *epoch timestamp* $ts$ and a *designated leader* $l$.
+    - Every epoch consensus instance is identified by an epoch timestamp $ts$ and a designated leader $l$.
     - **Only the leader** proposes a value.
 Epoch consensus is required to decide *only when the leader is correct*.
 - An instance **must terminate** when the application locally triggers an `Abort` event.
 - The state of the component is initialized